jnozzi/cocoadev.com/markdown/OperatorOverloading.md

 ----

-*The discussion below was moved from the General/CPlusPlusInCocoa page to here, where it is more relevant and helpful*
+*The discussion below was moved from the CPlusPlusInCocoa page to here, where it is more relevant and helpful*

-How can General/ObjectiveCPlusPlus be used for General/OperatorOverloading of either General/CPlusPlus classes or General/ObjectiveC classes?
+How can ObjectiveCPlusPlus be used for OperatorOverloading of either CPlusPlus classes or ObjectiveC classes?

 ----

 It works the same way as regular C++.
 In C++ one tends to work with objects, not pointers to objects.
-General/ObjectiveC requires pointers to objects.
+ObjectiveC requires pointers to objects.

 As someone else has said, you can't mix the definitions of C++ and Objective-C classes.
 But you can use pure C++ inside an Objective-C method.